m-zakeri/m-zakeri.github.io/content/pages/about.md

 ## Skills

 I am an accomplished researcher and proficient developer specializing in intelligent software systems.
 These systems leverage artificial intelligence to address real-world and scientific challenges.
-Their foundation lies in the software 2.0 paradigm, where a central learning algorithm serves as the core of the software.
+Their foundation lies in the **Software 2.0** paradigm, where a central learning algorithm serves as the core of the software.

 As a seasoned software and machine intelligence engineer, I possess expertise across various domains, including: